-White box testing allows you to test your code without having access to the source code itself.
-This makes it easier to ensure that your application works as expected when it goes live on the market or even during the development stage when bugs may be found during the development stages.
+White box testing allows you to test your code without having access to the source code.
+This makes it easier to ensure that your application works as expected when it goes live in the market or even during the development stage when bugs may be found during the development stages.

 3. Non-functional Testing